El Molo language

-El Molo is a moribund or extinct language belonging to the Cushitic branch of the Afro-Asiatic language family.
+El Molo (sometimes spelled Elmolo) is a moribund or extinct language belonging to the Cushitic branch of the Afro-Asiatic language family.
 It was spoken by the El Molo people on the southeastern shore of Lake Turkana, in northern Kenya.
 Alternate names to El Molo are Dehes, Elmolo, Fura-Pawa, and Ldes.
 It was thought to be extinct in the middle part of the 20th century, but a few speakers were found in the later 20th century.
 Most of the El Molo population have shifted to the neighboring Samburu language, and there are only semispeakers left.
 El Molo also has no known dialects but it is similar to Daasanach.

 Oral tradition sees the El Molo people as an offshoot of the Arbore people in South Ethiopia.
 This seems to be confirmed by El Molo's linguistic proximity to the Arbore language.

 Classification

 El Molo belongs to the Cushitic branch of the Afro-Asiatic family.
 The Cushitic languages are one of the largest language families of East Africa, spoken in an area stretching from North-East Sudan at the Egyptian border, embracing Eritrea, Djibouti, Somalia, Ethiopia, a considerable part of Kenya, and some areas of Northern Tanzania.
 Its closest relative is Arbore, followed by Dhaasanac, both spoken mainly across the border in southwest Ethiopia.
 These form the Arboroid subgroup of Cushitic.

 The name El Molo is a Samburu name referring to people who do not use livestock as their source of income.
 The name is formed from the Samburu definite article l-, el- and the El Molo word molu (phonetically /[ˈmóˑlo̝]/) 'this person'.

 An unsolved question is whether the Elmolo were “originally” speakers of a Cushitic language, and still another is whether they were always fishers or rather pastoralists who turned to fishing out of necessity in an area unsuitable for animal husbandry.
 Heine (1982) favors the first hypothesis, and claims that traditional fishing in Kenya’s Rift Valley is likely to go back to Eastern Cushites originating from the Ethiopian Highlands.